 The process of becoming a scientific theory

 Every scientific theory starts as a hypothesis.
-According to the Merriam-Webster Dictionary, a hypothesis is an idea that hasn't been proven yet.
+A scientific hypothesis is a suggested solution for an unexplained occurrence that doesn't fit into a currently accepted scientific theory.
+In other words, according to the Merriam-Webster Dictionary, a hypothesis is an idea that hasn't been proven yet.
 If enough evidence accumulates to support a hypothesis, it moves to the next step — known as a theory — in the scientific method and becomes accepted as a valid explanation of a phenomenon.

 Tanner further explained that a scientific theory is the framework for observations and facts.
 Theories may change, or the way that they are interpreted may change, but the facts themselves don't change.
 Tanner likens theories to a basket in which scientists keep facts and observations that they find.
 The shape of that basket may change as the scientists learn more and include more facts.
 "For example, we have ample evidence of traits in populations becoming more or less common over time (evolution), so evolution is a fact but the overarching theories about evolution, the way that we think all of the facts go together might change as new observations of evolution are made," Tanner told Live Science.